segfaultExpress/sam-3d-body-fbxify/README.md

 1. **Install all requirements** required for standard sam-3d-body (see [INSTALL.md](INSTALL.md) for detailed instructions)
-2. **(Optional) Install using Dockerfile** - The repository includes a Dockerfile for containerized deployment
+2. **(Optional) Install using Dockerfile** - The repository includes a Dockerfile for containerized deployment 2.a.
+There are multiple dockerfiles:
+   - Dockerfile3.11 - I may delete this soon, 3.12 has been working great so far.
+But if you just want something quick, use this one
+   - Dockerfile3.12-pymomentum - This also installs pymomentum-gpu and flash-attn
 3. **Start the server:**
    - Linux/Mac: `./start_server.sh`
    - Windows: `./start_server.bat`